awesomeeng/zephjs/docs/Introducing.md

 });
 ```

 ZephJS uses modern, standard JavaScript to make writing Web Components super easy to do.
-There is no mucking about with Shadow DOM or figuring out how to add encapsualted styles; Zeph handles all of that for you.
+There is no mucking about with Shadow DOM or figuring out how to add encapsulated styles; Zeph handles all of that for you.
 Want to add an attribute to your Web Component?
 Zeph has you covered with its `attribute()` declaration.
 Want that attribute to update a component in your Web Component's internal content?
 Zeph has you covered with support for Attribute/Property/Content binding.
 Want to handle a click event on a button nested in your Web Component's internal content?
 Zeph makes it easy to do so.
 Zeph provides all the tools you need to define and use modern Web Components.

 ## How ZephJS Works